 If you’ve bought a house recently, you might have purchased or received a home warranty.
 However, consumers frequently expect more from these plans than they deliver, giving new house buyers the question of “are home warranties worth the money?”

 Home warranties aren’t insurance policies.
-They’re service contracts.
-Like a service contract that covers repairs to your computer, a home warranty is a company’s agreement to pay for fixing — and, if necessary, replacing — specified home components.
+Instead, they are service contracts.
+Like a service contract that covers repairs to your computer, a home warranty is a company’s agreement to pay money for fixing — and, if necessary, replacing — specified home components.
 They can give you peace of mind as a homeowner.
 However, in some cases it may be better to save.
 Use these tips from someone with experience in this business to answer any questions you may have.

 When looking at home warranty worth, it is largely about what you’ll be paying per year.
 A basic home warranty costs about $350 to $500 a year or more.
-It typically covers kitchen appliances, plumbing, water heater, furnace, sump pump, whirlpool tub, and ceiling and exhaust fans, Angie’s List says.
+A warranty typically covers items like kitchen appliances, plumbing, water heater, heating and electrical system components, sump pump, whirlpool tub, and ceiling and exhaust fans, Angie’s List says.

-“Enhanced” plans, purchased separately for another $150 to $300 and up, provide added coverage for such things as a washer and dryer, air conditioning, refrigerator and garage door opener, according to Realtor.com.
-Still other contracts may be added to cover other items.
+“Enhanced” plans, purchased for another $100 to $300, provide added coverage for such things as a washer and dryer, air conditioning system, refrigerator and garage door opener.
+Optional coverage can be added, including for pools and septic systems.

 You may be covered already

 If someone gives you a home warranty, accept it — at least while it’s free.
-But understand that, even with someone else paying the premiums, you’ll need to pay a service fee (typically $50 or $75) each time you need a repair, according to Angie’s List.
+But understand that, even with someone else paying the premiums, you’ll likely pay a service fee — typically $50 or $75 — each time you need a repair, according to Angie’s List.

-Before asking the question, “Should I get a home warranty, learn what coverage you may already have.
-For example, if you’re buying a newly built home:
+Before asking the question, “Should I get a home warranty?”, learn what coverage you may already have.
+For example, if you’re buying a newly built home, know that: